jellevdveen/Weekend/README.md

 19-03
 current work:

--- Working on Main, Product and Voorraad Class (za - 16.45) --done

--- Working on ProductOrder and Cart (za - 19.45)            --done

--- working on new Exceptions (zo - 12.00)		    --done

--- working on Units (zo - 13.00)
+-- working on removal of items from cart (zo 13.30)